photoprism/photoprism-docs/docs/getting-started/portainer/synology.md

 # Setup Using Synology NAS and Portainer

+*Note: This is contributed content and work in progress.
+Click the edit link to perform changes and send a pull request.*

-This guide will help you install Photoprism in your Synology NAS using [Portainer](https://www.portainer.io/), an open-source container manager system.
+This guide will help you install PhotoPrism in your Synology NAS using [Portainer](https://www.portainer.io/), an open-source container manager system.
 The guide will cover the following steps:

 - install Portainer in your Synology NAS using Task Manager;
 - configure Portainer to use your Synology's docker endpoint;
-- install Photoprism in your Synology NAS using Portainer, accessible over http / direct IP;
+- install PhotoPrism in your Synology NAS using Portainer, accessible over http / direct IP;
 - (TO-DO) configure a reverse proxy in your Synology NAS to access Photoprism over https / custom domain name.

 ### Step 1: install Portainer in your Synology NAS using Task Manager ###